particle-iot/wifi-setup-usb-example/README.md

 # Wi-Fi Setup over USB Example

-This example shows how you can configure Wi-Fi credentials on a P2, Photon 2, or Argon, over USB from a browser.
+This example shows how you can configure Wi-Fi credentials on a P2, Photon 2, M-SoM, or Argon, over USB from a browser.

 Supported browsers include: Chrome, Edge, and Opera.
 This is intended for use on computers and Chromebooks.
 It also works on some Android phones and tablets using USB OTG.